 The Iglesia de Nuestra Senora de la Merced is the most interesting and impressive church in Camaguey and home to the silver Holy Sepulcher.
 The history of the church dates to 1601 when the first Iglesia de Nuestra Senora de la Merced was built.
 According to legend a figure appeared on this spot and the miraculous event led to the building of the church.
 In the middle of the 18th Century it was rebuilt with a church and convent.
 Later reconstructions also took place but the church today maintains a Baroque façade.
 The interior boasts some beautiful and unique looking murals.
 Beneath the church are the catacombs, which are entered near the main altar.
 People were buried in the catacombs until 1814.

-Iglesia de Nuestra Senora de la Merced Map
+Mapa de Iglesia de Nuestra Senora de la Merced

 Iglesia de Nuestra Senora de la Merced is located in Camaguey

 Camagüey is the birthplace of some of the most relevant personalities of Cuban Culture: Nicolás Guillén, Cuba's Laureate Poet; writer and poetess Gertrudis Gómez de Avellaneda; Ballet of Camagüey, the second company of Cuba, and the Folkloric Dance Group; famous painters Fidelio Ponce de León and Flora Fong are only some of the examples worth mentioning.
 Popular festivities like the San Juan Camagüeyano, a traditional festival that started in the 18th century, have transcended until our days.

 Camagüey City, the capital of the province, treasures one of the most important historical centers in the country, recently declared World Heritage Site by UNESCO; and is one of the Cuban cities that better preserve the Hispano-Arabic features regarding urbanism and architecture.
 Its several churches have significant examples of the art and religious-funeral customs of colonial times.